 Fly-In History & Photos

-The Fly-In began as an impromptu event in 2001, with a group of Cessna 150 and 152 pilots and others, meeting in Clinton, Iowa to discuss issues and items relating to their airplanes.
+The Fly-In began as an impromptu event in 2001, when a group of Cessna 150 and 152 pilots met in Clinton, Iowa to discuss issues and items relating to their airplanes.
 Over the next few years, the event grew as the word got out.
-In 2005, and ensuing years, spurred on by reports of the fun, and an ever-growing list of enthusiastic and diverse members, the Fly-In, sponsored by the Cessna 150-152 Club took on a life and synergy of it’s own.
+In 2005, and subsequent years, the Fly-In took on a life and synergy of its own spurred on by reports of the fun and an ever-growing list of enthusiastic and diverse members.

-In 2009, saddled by the immense tasks of year-round planning for the event, the Cessna 150-152 Club leadership announced that it was no longer capable to plan, staff, and run the Fly-In by itself.
-A call went out to the membership, and a large group of individuals responded.
-The Cessna 150-152 Fly-In Foundation was formed.
-Headed by President Kirk Wennerstrom, the Cessna 150-152 Fly-In Foundation, a 501(c)3, seeks to perpetuate, grow, and improve the annual Cessna 150-152 Fly-In, and make it not only a model to be emulated, but also an event to be anticipated.
+In 2009, saddled by the immense tasks of year-round planning for the event, the Cessna 150-152 Club leadership announced that it was no longer capable to plan, staff, and run the Fly-In all by itself.
+A call went out to the membership, and a group of individuals responded and established the Cessna 150-152 Fly-In Foundation.
+Headed by President Kirk Wennerstrom, the Cessna 150-152 Fly-In Foundation was formed to perpetuate, grow, and improve the annual Cessna 150-152 Fly-In, to make it not only a model to be emulated, but also an event to be anticipated.

 Timing of our event

-Way back when the Cessna 150-152 Fly-In first started it ran from Thursday thru Saturday, the week BEFORE Oshkosh.
-Clinton was chosen because of its location, near the center of the country, location, away from any major population center, and location, about an hour or so south of Oshkosh, WI.
-That way people from all over the country could come to the Fly-In, fly around the Iowa countryside without having to worry about a lot of traffic, and go to that other fly-in in one trip.
-They figured you could fly to Clinton, attend the Cessna 150-152 Fly-In for three days, then on Sunday morning pack up and head up to OSH for a few days of AirVenture.
+When the Cessna 150-152 Fly-In first started it ran on Thursday, Friday, and Saturday, the week BEFORE Oshkosh.
+Clinton was chosen because of its location, near the center of the country away from any major population center, and also because it was only about an hour or so south of Oshkosh.
+People from all over the country could converge in Clinton on Wednesday, talk about 150s and fly around the Iowa countryside for a few days without having to worry about a lot of traffic.
+Then on Sunday morning pack up and head home, or head up to OSH for a few days for that other fly-in.

 When the Foundation took over the operation of the Cessna 150-152 Fly-In we had several meetings and spent considerable time discussing the calendar.
 We focused on two main issues:

 The first issue: Ending the Fly-In on Saturday night gave our participants one day (Sunday) to get home before going back to work on Monday.
 For the east coast and Florida guys that was pushing it, especially when you added the usual summer weather in the mix.
-And the west coast guys need at least two days to get home.
-The fix for this one was easy, push the start back to Wednesday, and end on Friday night.
+The west coast guys needed at least two days to get home.
+The fix for this issue was easy, push the event back a day to start on Wednesday, and end on Friday night.
 That gave everyone two days (Saturday & Sunday) to get home.

-The Cessna 150-152 Club Fly-in has been taking place for 19 years.
+The Cessna 150-152 Club Fly-in has been taking place for the past 20+ years.
 Would you like to see what we’ve been up to?
-Check out these photos from past from every Fly-In since 2001.
+Check out these photos from past Fly-Ins.